facebook/litho/_docs/tutorial.md

 }
 ```

 Note the `SoLoader.init` in the application.
 SoLoader is a library for loading native libraries, and their dependencies.
-Since Litho uses [Yoga][yoga] for layout (which has native dependencies), we need SoLoader.
+Since Litho uses [Yoga](https://facebook.github.io/yoga/) for layout (which has native dependencies), we need SoLoader.
 This init step needs to be called before almost anything else, so we don't try reference unloaded libraries.

 Finally, add a target in `/lib/BUCK` to actually download SoLoader